ideavision/-Matrix-Multiplication-Python-DunamicProgramming-/README.md

 optimized matrix multiplication Dynamic Programming - Python<br>

 ### Description:
-Input: a chain of matrices to be multiplied that read from txt files.<br><br>
+Input: a chain of matrices to be multiplied that read from txt files.<br>
 Output: a parenthesizing of the chain and process calculation <br>
 Objective: minimize number of steps needs for the multiplication<br>
 <br>